heleny/hubot/README.md

     % npm install
     % start hubot
 ```
-- If all the settings are correct, hubot should appear in the hipchat chat room.
+- When all the settings are correct, hubot should automatically appear in the hipchat chat room.